Inside: The best toys for 1 year olds – toys that will grow with your child.

 This Big Knob Learning Puzzle Set has been a hit at our house for 3 years now.

-Here’s a little gem that has been a hit with all my kids, starting when my youngest was 10 months old (he’s 25 months old now and this is still his favorite)
+Here’s a little gem that has been a hit with all my kids, starting when my youngest was 10 months old (he’s 4 years old and still reaches for this toy).

 They sort the buttons into the box, play with the buttons on the carpet, pattern with them, design with them – yes, it’s just buttons… but to kids, they’re a whole lot more.